Falling Uphill: The Anniversary Edition.

 In one week, Scott Stoll lost his job, his best friend, his girlfriend and his confidence.
 Disillusioned with society, full of angst, a lost and wandering soul with nothing left to lose, Stoll asked himself a question: “If I only have one life, one chance, if I could do anything, what would I do?”

-His answer resulted in a 4 year and 25,742 mile odyssey around the world by bicycle, seeking answers to the great mysteries of life, vowing to find happiness or die trying.
+His answer resulted in a 4 year and 25,752 mile odyssey around the world by bicycle, seeking answers to the great mysteries of life, vowing to find happiness or die trying.
 The quest wasn’t easy.
 He was imprisoned, held hostage, mugged, run over, suspected of terrorism, accused of espionage, trampled, diseased, heartbroken—he nearly died a dozen times.
-But more importantly, in the most unlikely places, he also discovered the wonders of the world, kindness among strangers, the meaning of life, peace, love and — Yes!— happiness — in the last place to look — and much more than he imagined possible.
+But more importantly, in the most unlikely places, he also discovered the wonders of the world, kindness among strangers, the meaning of life, peace, love and — Yes!— happiness.

 Falling Uphill: The Short Film: A montage of photos and videos from Scott's 4 year, 26,000 mile bicycle tour around the world.
 Previously a Youtube Feature Video and specially requested for the Boston Bicycle Film Festival.